What Is a Polyp?

-Colon polyps are tissue growths on the wall of your large intestine that are very common.
+Colon polyps are tissue growths on the wall of your large intestine.
+They are very common.

-They’re important because some types of polyps could become malignant.
-Polyps also are important because, based on their size, number, and anatomy, they can be an indicator of future potential for colon cancer, especially if it runs in your family.
+Some types of polyps could become malignant.
+Based on their size, number, and anatomy, they can be an indicator of future potential for colon cancer, especially if it runs in your family.

 They affect about 20 to 30 percent of American adults.
-Polyps can grow flat against the lining of the colon or on stalks like mushrooms.
-They can grow on any part of the colon, but most often occur on the left side.
+Polyps can grow flat against the lining of your colon or on stalks like mushrooms.
+They can grow on any part of your colon but most often occur on the left side.

-In one study of cancerous polyps in patients, more than 900 polyps were found in just over 700 patients.
+In one study of cancerous polyps in 700 patients, more than 900 polyps were found.
 Just over 50 of the polyps were cancerous.